Chip Seal Program

 Traffic moving at higher speeds can create dust, limit visibility, and cause an inconvenience to local residents.
 Increased speeds can also cause gravel to break loose from a fresh chip seal creating the risk of flying rock.
 Rocks thrown from your tires may crack or break a windshield.
 Flying rocks might also injure pedestrians, bicycle riders, or motorcyclists.

 Chip Seal ListsTo view the roads that were chip sealed in 2017 click here.

-To view the tentative list for 2018 click here.
+To view the tentative list of roads for 2019 click here.